Webcomic: Webcomics collectives

 In March 1995, artist Bebe Williams launched one of the first webcomics collectives, Art Comics Daily.
 Newspaper comic strip syndicates also launched websites in the mid-1990s.

 Other webcomics collectives followed, with many launching in the next decade.
 In March 2000, Chris Crosby, Crosby's mother Teri, and other artists founded Keenspot.
 In July 2000, Austin Osueke launched eigoMANGA, publishing original online manga, referred to as "webmanga".

 In 2001, the subscription webcomics site Cool Beans World was launched.
 Contributors included UK-based comic book creators Pat Mills, Simon Bisley, John Bolton, and Kevin O'Neill, and the author Clive Barker.
 Serialised content included Scarlet Traces and Marshal Law.

 In March 2001, Shannon Denton and Patrick Coyle launched Komikwerks.com serving free strips from comics and animation professionals.
 The site launched with 9 titles including Steve Conley's Astounding Space Thrills, Jason Kruse's The World of Quest, and Bernie Wrightson's The Nightmare Expeditions.

 On March 2, 2002, Joey Manley founded Modern Tales, offering subscription-based webcomics.
 The Modern Tales spin-off serializer followed in October 2002, then came girlamatic and Graphic Smash in March and September 2003 respectively.

 By 2005, webcomics hosting had become a business in its own right, with sites such as Webcomics Nation.

 Traditional comic book publishers, such as Marvel Comics and Slave Labour Graphics, did not begin making serious digital efforts until 2006 and 2007.
 DC Comics launched its web comic imprint, Zuda Comics in October 2007.
 The site featured user submitted comics in a competition for a professional contract to produce web comics.
 In July 2010, it was announced that DC was closing down Zuda.

 Business

 xkcd (2005) is among the many financially successful webcomics.

 Some creators of webcomics are able to do so professionally through various revenue channels.
 Webcomic artists may sell merchandise based on their work, such as T-shirts and toys, or they may sell print versions or compilations of their webcomic.
 Webcomic creators can also sell online advertisements on their websites.
 In the second half of the 2000s, webcomics became less financially sustainable due to the rise of social media and consumers' disinterest in certain kinds of merchandise.
-Crowdfunding through Kickstarter and Patreon have also become sources of income for web cartoonists.
+Crowdfunding through Kickstarter (launched in 2009) and Patreon (launched in 2013) have also become sources of income for web cartoonists.

 Webcomics have been used by some cartoonists as a path towards syndication in newspapers.
 Since the mid-1990s, Scott McCloud advocated for micropayments systems as a source of income for web cartoonists, but micropayment systems have not been popular with artists or readers.